Perfection: Perfect numbers

 where p and 2^{p} − 1 are prime numbers.

-After more than two millenia of study, it still is not known whether there exist infinitely many perfect numbers; or whether there are any odd ones.
+After more than two millennia of study, it still is not known whether there exist infinitely many perfect numbers; or whether there are any odd ones.

 Physics

 A number of fictitious physical entities are traditionally called "perfect":

 A perfectly rigid body is one that supposedly is not deformed by forces applied to it.

 A perfectly plastic body is one that is supposedly deformed indefinitely as a load is applied to it.

 A perfectly black body would be one that absorbed, completely, radiation falling upon it.

 A perfect fluid would be one that is incompressible and non-viscous.

 A perfect gas would be one whose molecules did not interact with each other and had no volume of their own.

 All these are fictitious ideals that do not exist in nature.
 They are useful insofar as they set physical extremes which nature can only approach asymptotically.